 - 5. Select Device Concurrent maintenance from the Work with Disk Unit Recovery display.
 Press Enter. - 6.
 Enter either the physical location code or the PCI/SCSI location from which you removed the disk drive.
 Press Enter. - 7.
 Specify action as 2 (Install device). - 8.
-Enter a time value in minutes, allowing enough time for you to install the new disk drive.
+Enter a time value in minutes, that is time required by you to install the new disk drive.
 The concurrent maintenance light for the slot indicates that you can install the disk drive. - 9.
 Press Enter.
-A Device Concurrent Maintenance Action display is shown, similar to the following display.
+A Device Concurrent Maintenance Action display is shown, like the following display.